‘Jeopardy!’ champ James Holzhauer makes pancreatic cancer donation in Alex Trebek’s name

 "It was so awesome to see his winning and to see how he inspired kids of all ages in Naperville," including her three teenage children, Zediker said.
 "It brought the whole town together."

-Holzhauer told her that he couldn't make it to the walk but would make a donation.
+Holzhauer told her that he couldn't attend the walk but would make a donation.

 "I never asked him for money," Zediker said.
 "Although it was an extremely generous donation."

 The walk raises funds for the Lustgarten Foundation for Pancreatic Cancer Research.
-The nonprofit dedicates 100 percent of donations to research of the aggressive cancer.
+The nonprofit dedicates 100 percent of donations to research into the aggressive cancer.

 According to the Hirshberg Foundation for Pancreatic Cancer Research, pancreatic cancer has the highest mortality rate of the major cancers with 91 percent of patients dying within five years of a diagnosis.
 It is the third leading cause of cancer-related deaths.